Siege of Coruña: Breach in the wall

-After days of work and various mines, the walls break on 14 May.
-Pedro Ponce and the citizens covering that side of the wall prevent Norris' soldiers from advancing.
-Later in the evening, a second explosion opened a larger breach in the wall.
-The defenders anticipated the mine and shored up the turret and its wall causing the force of the explosion to be directed back at the attackers.
+After days of work and various mines, the walls broke on 14 May due to a mine explosion.
+Though the women of the town had built a embankment behind the wall that redirected the mine blast back at the English and killed 300 of them, the wall itself still crumbled.
+Pedro Ponce and the citizens covering that side of the wall prevented Norris' soldiers from advancing into the city, however.
+Later in the evening, a second explosion opened another breach in the wall.
 The side of the wall was covered by Troncoso and his men, who repelled the initial attack.
-The English suffered considerable losses.

-Norris ordered ten companies to charge in through the a second breach created by their artillery.
+Norris then ordered ten companies to charge in through the a second breach created by their artillery.
 He charged along with his best soldiers on the first line.
 They broke the resistance and entered the city followed by the bulk of the English army.
 The women of the city, many of whom had survived the chaos of 5 May, came to help Troncoso's men armed with pikes and knives and led by Maria Pita charged against Norris and his soldiers.
 It is said that an English commander carrying a banner, who was leading the assault to the highest part of the wall, was killed by María Pita who, snatched the spear carrying the English banner from the commander and threw it at him.
 This demoralized the English troops, composed of 12,000 men, who began to retreat.
 She then appeared on the top of the wall herself, shouting: Quen teña honra, que me siga ("Whoever has honour, follow me!") whereupon the English incursion was driven back by the defenders.
 At the other breach, Inés de Ben (a storekeeper in the lower city) lead another charge against the soldiers entering through the destroyed wall.
 After more than two-hours of sustained English assaults, the attackers were forced to retreat.
+The English suffered considerable losses in both assaults, losing around 500 to 600 men, while the Spanish suffered 150 dead.

 While that was going on, the English simultaneously carried out an unsuccessful attack on the Castle of San Antón.
+Forty launches carrying troops and artillery tried to disembark near the castle, but two ships were sunk by the cannons of the fort, causing the rest of the launches to retreat.